Wind wave: Spectrum

 Ocean waves can be classified based on: the disturbing force that creates them; the extent to which the disturbing force continues to influence them after formation; the extent to which the restoring force weakens or flattens them; and their wavelength or period.
 Seismic sea waves have a period of about 20 minutes, and speeds of 760 km/h.
-Wind waves (deep-water waves) have a period of about 20 seconds.
+Wind waves (deep-water waves) have a period up to about 20 seconds.

 The speed of all ocean waves is controlled by gravity, wavelength, and water depth.
 Most characteristics of ocean waves depend on the relationship between their wavelength and water depth.
 Wavelength determines the size of the orbits of water molecules within a wave, but water depth determines the shape of the orbits.
 The paths of water molecules in a wind wave are circular only when the wave is traveling in deep water.
-A wave cannot "feel" the bottom when it moves through water deeper than half its wavelength because too little wave energy is contained in the small circles below that depth.
+A wave cannot "feel" the bottom when it moves through water deeper than half its wavelength because too little wave energy is contained in the water movement below that depth.
 Waves moving through water deeper than half their wavelength are known as deep-water waves.
-On the other hand, the orbits of water molecules in waves moving through shallow water are flattened by the proximity of the sea surface bottom.
+On the other hand, the orbits of water molecules in waves moving through shallow water are flattened by the proximity of the sea bottom surface.
 Waves in water shallower than 1/20 their original wavelength are known as shallow-water waves.
 Transitional waves travel through water deeper than 1/20 their original wavelength but shallower than half their original wavelength.

 In general, the longer the wavelength, the faster the wave energy will move through the water.
 The relationship between the wavelength, period and velocity of any wave is:

-where C is speed (celerity), L is the wavelength, and T is time, or period (in seconds).
+where C is speed (celerity), L is the wavelength, and T is the period (in seconds).
 Thus the speed of the wave derives from the functional dependence $L(T)$ of the wavelength on the period (the dispersion relation).

 The speed of a deep-water wave may also be approximated by:

 where g is the acceleration due to gravity, 9.8 m per second squared.
 Because g and π (3.14) are constants, the equation can be reduced to:

 when C is measured in meters per second and L in meters.
-Note that in both formulas the wave speed is proportional to the square root of the wavelength.
+In both formulas the wave speed is proportional to the square root of the wavelength.

 The speed of shallow-water waves is described by a different equation that may be written as:

 where C is speed (in meters per second), g is the acceleration due to gravity, and d is the depth of the water (in meters).
 The period of a wave remains unchanged regardless of the depth of water through which it is moving.
-As deep-water waves enter the shallows and feel the bottom, however, their speed is reduced, and their crests "bunch up," so their wavelength shortens.
+As deep-water waves enter the shallows and feel the bottom, however, their speed is reduced, and their crests "bunch up", so their wavelength shortens.